vacekj/express-json-validator-middleware/README.md

 // Initialize a Validator instance first var validator = new Validator({allErrors: true}); // pass in options to the Ajv instance

-// Define a shortcut.
-It is perfectly okay to use validator.validate() as middleware, this just makes it easier var validate = validator.validate;
+// Define a shortcut function
+var validate = validator.validate;

 // Define a JSON Schema